The Heart of New England - Subscribe Today - It's Free!

 appearance and has an appealing, delicate flavor.

-in the days of my own youth.
-Today, however, with the alternative of
+the days of my own youth.
+Today, however, with the alternative of spending

-spending hours and days in front of the television or X-Box, I wonder how
+hours and days in front of the television or X-Box, I wonder how many families

-many families miss the opportunity to explore and experience the rewards
+miss the opportunity to explore and experience the rewards and surprises of

 For my part, I’m glad mine didn’t.